-The following new initiatives to be undertaken in the 2018-2019 financial year total \$170,000.
+The following new initiatives to be undertaken in the 2018-2019 financial year total \$200,000, in line with the Long-Term Financial Plan.
 New initiatives are included in the annual operating budgets to ensure Council continuously improves how it delivers services.
 All initiatives contribute to achieving Council's strategic priorities.

-Further initiatives, totalling \$6,500, are actions from the Waste Management Strategy that will be funded directly from related financial reserves.
+Further initiatives, totalling \$36,500, are actions from the Waste Management Strategy and Thorak Regional Cemetery Service Review that will be funded directly from related financial reserves.

-Initiative Amount \$ Description Online Demographic and Economic Information Products 12,000 This annual subscription will provide on-line demographic and economic information tools to assist Council and to satisfy community and business information needs.
+Initiative Amount \$ Description Website Review 20,000 A full website review will determine gaps between what we have and future requirements, incorporating current trends and greater interactivity.
+The review will also look at the option of creating a separate website for Thorak Regional Cemetery.
+Online Demographic and Economic Information Products 12,000 This annual subscription will provide on-line demographic and economic information tools to assist Council and to satisfy community and business information needs.
 Aerial Photography for Geographical Information System(GIS) 30,000 The imagery contained in our Geographic Information System (GIS) needs to be updated to ensure we have access to the most appropriate imagery to assess and/or capture information.
 It is proposed to update Council's photography over 3 years.
 New GIS for Council 20,000 Council's GIS is due to expire and will be unsupported from June 2019.
 We will assess the options available that will allow a smooth transition to a new system to ensure consistent service delivery.
 ICT Plan - UPS for Servers 5,000 The IT servers on-site require UPS (battery back-up) to ensure consistent and constant running servers and minimise interruptions to operations due to power outages.
 ICT Plan - Vmware Sphere 8,000 This is the license for the foundation of Council's server configuration that hosts all the virtual servers that facilitate all our online services.
+Dog De-sexing Vouchers - 100x\$100 10,000 Over 90% of dogs impounded by Council are not de-sexed.
+This is to encourage responsible dog ownership and healthy dogs in our community and reduce the number of unwanted dogs.
+Vouchers can be used at any of the five local veterinary practices.
 Trainee Customer Service Officer 15,000 This provides a full-time job opportunity for a young resident to train in frontline customer service and administration and will allow improvements to customer service delivery.
 Tree Risk Management Plan 30,000 The Tree Risk Management Plan will provide a proactive and systematic approach to inspecting trees on Council-owned land.
 Aquatic Feasibility Study 50,000 Full detailed design and business case for an aquatic facility - Stage 2 of the Aquatic Study project.
 Total cost is estimated at \$100,000 to be supported by \$50,000 external funding.
-TOTAL \$170,000 Funded from Financial Reserves Waste Transfer Stations Signage 6,500 Waste Management Strategy recommendation to reflect the greater emphasis on recycling education for the transfer stations.
-TOTAL \$6,500
+TOTAL \$200,000 Funded from Financia l Reserves Cemetery Irrigation and Landscaping Plan 30,000 There is an urgent need to plan effectively for future water demand and the irrigation infrastructure required, as well as to define the landscaping options beyond the Masterplan for Thorak Regional Cemetery.
+Waste Transfer Stations Signage 6,500 Waste Management Strategy recommendation to reflect the greater emphasis on recycling education for the transfer stations.
+TOTAL \$36,500